ck4adventure/bakeshop-api/README.md

 ## Current Status
 Initial boilerplate project.

+## Feature Workflow
+1. Add changes to Prisma schema
+2. All in one migration and application `npx prisma migrate dev`

 ## Project setup

 ```bash
 $ npm install
 ```

+Then create a `.env` file and ensure `DATABASE_URL` is set.
+See examples for format.
+Localhost port is 5432.

 ## Compile and run the project